 Page main body content

-Access to Special Collections is provided by appointment only in our reading room, located on the 6th floor of Bird Library.
-To schedule a visit, complete the Visit Request Form.
-We recommend making your appointment two weeks in advance, as most of our collections are housed offsite.
+Access to Special Collections materials is provided in our Reading Room, located on the 6th floor of Bird Library.
+We encourage visitors to make an appointment by completing our Visit Request Form at least two weeks in advance, as most of our collections are housed offsite.
+We can accept walk-in appointments for on-site materials.
 Please request any audiovisual materials four weeks in advance to allow time for any necessary conservation treatment and digitization.

 We welcome undergraduate and graduate class visits year-round.
 Curators and SCRC staff are available to provide exhibition tours and tailored presentations on our collection materials to your students.
 SCRC's state-of-the-art Lemke seminar room is available for use by Syracuse University faculty members who wish to present SCRC collection materials that relate to a particular class lecture to their students.
 Faculty members from departments and programs across the university have the opportunity to develop undergraduate and graduate courses around the diverse and unique holdings of the Special Collections Research Center.
 Our Faculty Fellows program provides a stipend for faculty to plan and create new courses over the summer.